 How Is Topical Authority Measured?

-Is Topical Authority a Google Ranking Factor?
+Is Topical Authority a Ranking or Citation Factor?

 How To Improve Your Site’s Topical Authority